< Shimano Nexus/Alfine 3, 4-, 7-, 8-, and 11-Speed Technical Information

 Shimano published a Nexus dealer's manual (now archived), with most of the needed information about Nexus 5, 7 and 8-speed hubs; however, there is additional information in documents (some also now in the Internet Archive) linked below and on the pages on this site for individual hub types..

-Relubrication using oil and waterproof grease is highly recommended to keep water out of the mechanism.
-Coaster-brakes, however, cannot be oil-lubricated; they must be lubricated with a special high-temperature grease.
+Except for the Alfine 11-speed, these hubs are grease-lubricated.
+Relubrication using oil and waterproof grease, event with a new hub, is highly recommended to keep water out of the mechanism.
+There is specific advice elsewhere on this page.
+Coaster brakes, however, must be lubricated with a special high-temperature grease.
 Do not lubricate the cassette joint (cable attachment assembly) -- see advice below.
-The 11-speed is oil-lubricated.
-The page covering the 11-speed gives more detail about lubrication.
+The page covering the 11-speed gives more detail about lubrication of this hub.

 I have drilled and tapped a Nexus 8-speed for a Sturmey-Archer oil cap.
 A reader, Albert van Dalen, suggests a simpler solution: drilling an oil hole in the hub shell and covering it with duct tape.
 See his Web page for advice.